GalvestonB/GalvestonB/README.md

-Knowledge is great, but using that knowledge to refine your next steps: that is power.
+Knowledge is great, but using that knowledge to refine your next steps: power.

-Taking a step away from academia to focus on data.
-Learning to harness new programs to solve age old problems.
+About me: Stepping away from academia to focus on data.
+Learning to harness new programs to solve old problems.